19radleriley/AutoBodyShopSimulation/README.md

 ## Description
 __*A simulation of a somewhat complex auto body shop written in Java*__
-The was a project I worked on after taking a simulation class my sophomore year of
+This was a project I worked on after taking a simulation class my sophomore year of
 college.
 In this class I learned basic Monte Carlo simulation, modeling, simulation
 software such as Desmo-J, random number and random variate generation, and basic output
 analysis.
 These tools allowed me to create a semi-complex simulation in Java using the